- Texas Tech University School of Law, J.D., summa cum laude, 2012

 - Texas, 2012

 - United States District Court Western District of Texas

 Ben Robertson represents energy clients in litigation matters in state and federal courts and in arbitration proceedings throughout Texas.
 His clients include upstream and downstream energy companies, as well as mineral, royalty and surface interest owners.
-He was appointed by President of the State Bar of Texas G. Thomas Vick, Jr. as a member of the State Bar of Texas Standing Committee on Pattern Jury Charges – Oil, Gas and Minerals for the 2017-2020 term.
+He was appointed by President of the State Bar of Texas G. Thomas Vick, Jr. as a member of the State Bar of Texas Standing Committee on Pattern Jury Charges – Oil, Gas and Minerals for the 2017-2020 term and reappointed by President Larry P. McDougal for the 2020-2023 term.
 Ben is Board Certified in Oil, Gas and Mineral Law by the Texas Board of Legal Specialization.

 PROFESSIONAL AND COMMUNITY ACTIVITIES

 - State Bar of Texas Standing Committee on Pattern Jury Charges – Oil, Gas and Minerals, Member

 - State Bar of Texas Oil, Gas & Energy Resources Law, Member

 - American Association of Professional Landmen, Associate Member

 - Texas Gulf Coast Boston Terrier Rescue, Inc., a 501(c)(3) nonprofit, General Counsel

 - Texas Tech Law Review, Online Edition Editor, 2011-2012